codemod-com/codemod/apps/frontend/app/(website)/studio/README.md

 ### 3. Run

-With close integration with Codemod platform, Codemod Studio allows you to easily run your codemods over your projects using Codemod CLI or VS Code Extension.
+With close integration with Codemod platform, Codemod Studio allows you to easily run your codemods over your projects using Codemod CLI, VS Code Extension, or on your GitHub repositories right from the studio.

 ## Documentation